dbsloan/pcs_mpest/README.md

 This automation is implemented with a Perl script that has been designed for a Unix environment (Mac OSX or Linux).
 It has been tested in Mac OSX 10.11 and Linux CentOS 6, but it should work in most Unix environments.

-Perl - The provided Perl script should called by users (pcs_mpest.pl).
+Perl - The provided Perl script should be called by users (pcs_mpest.pl).
 Perl is pre-installed in most Mac OSX and Linux distributions.

-MP-EST - The Perl script calls MP-EST (http://faculty.franklin.uga.edu/lliu/content/mp-est), which must be installed, and the user must provide the full path and file name for the MP-EST executable.
+MP-EST - The Perl script calls [MP-EST](http://faculty.franklin.uga.edu/lliu/mp-est), which must be installed, and the user must provide the full path and file name for the MP-EST executable.
 The script has been tested with MP-EST v1.5 but would likely work with other versions.

 ## Running pcs_mpest.pl: